Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 The payoff that made it all worthwhile was a dramatic and rapidly compounding improvement in basically everything.
 He was *much* stronger, he could run faster and farther, and the flexibility issues that had plagued him for years were *gone.* It boggled the mind that he'd come so far so quickly.

-And while he tried not to be vain, Julian had to admit...he was looking *good* on it.
+And while he tried not to be vain, Julian had to admit... he was looking *good* on it.
 His clothing was tighter in all the right ways, he *felt* good, he was leaner, more limber, and could finally scratch the middle of his own back.

-He was still himself, still rangy, long-limbed and loose, but...sharper.
+He was still himself, still rangy, long-limbed and loose, but... sharper.
 Bigger and more defined. *Better.* It was a heady feeling.

 "…Is that really me?"